 Tags: freeware, security, utility

-- where to store passwords safely
+- safest way how to store usernames and passwords

 - How to Change and Use Timezone (Tzutil) in Windows 7